SocialMeta 2023

 Authors are encouraged to submit papers describing original and unpublished research, not currently under review in other venues, addressing state-of-the-art research and development in all aspects of mobile computing, online social networks, or the intersection of both.
 In particular, innovative, early-stage ideas and preliminary results are welcome.
 The length of the paper must be no more than 6 pages in the IEEE double-column format, including references.
 The first page must contain an abstract, the name(s) and affiliation(s) of the author(s).
 Each submission will receive at least three independent, blind peer reviews from the program committee.
 At least one of the authors of every accepted paper must register and present the paper at the workshop.

-The program committee will select one paper for the Best Paper Award.
+The program committee will select one paper for the Best Paper Award and one paper for the Best Student Paper Award.
 Selected papers will be recommended to the Journal of Social Computing (JSC) published by IEEE and Tsinghua University Press.

 Steering Committee: